-You have a 90 Amp or 130 Amp MIG welder – well in truth it is a Flux core arc welder because it uses flux core welding wire only.
-It’s the reason you started on this search.
+You have a great 90 Amp or 130 Amp flux core welder and it uses flux core welding wire.

-You have this little job you’d like to do but the base metals are Aluminum.
+But you have this little job to do and the base metal is Aluminum.

-What you really want is a roll of the same with Aluminum in it?
-You know, flux core Aluminum welding wire.
+What you really, really want is a spool of Aluminum flux core wire.

 And you want it now.